 Absorption RV Fridge

-The absorption RV fridge type is Silent.
+Pros: The absorption RV fridge type is silent.
 When running on propane, it uses very little power.
-This makes it great for boondocking because it can work on either propane or electricity.
+This makes it great for boondocking because it can work without draining precious battery power or requiring generator run time.
+Generally speaking, absorption fridges in good condition do not use much propane.
+If it is the only thing in your camper using propane, a 20lb propane tank could last about 2 months.

 12-Volt Compressor RV Fridge